aspose-total/Aspose.Total-Products/total/en/net/conversion/word-to-xls/_index.md

 ---
 title: Convert WORD to XLS via .NET or with free Online Converter
 description: Convert WORD to XLS in C# without using Microsoft Excel or Adobe Reader or online.
-Test free CSV to DOC online converter quickly before integrating the code.
+Test free WORD to XLS online converter quickly before integrating the code.
 url_ignore: /net/conversion/word-to-xls/
 family: total
 platformtag: net